lukethomas14/Marketing-Style-Guide/README.md

 ==========================

 A short document aimed to onboard new marketing hires in a snap.
 Similar to a marketing plan, without the fluff.
+Also, should serve as a reference point for marketing decisions/analysis.